slf-dot-ch/snowmicropyn/docs/index.rst

 License
 -------

-The software and its documentation is released under GPL_.
+This software and its documentation are released under GPL_.

 Acknowledgements
 ----------------